mattsedlar/Regression_Models_Course_Project/Report.md

 <img src="Report_files/figure-html/unnamed-chunk-1-1.png" title="" alt="" style="display: block; margin: auto;" />

-While the difference between the average mpg for the transmission types is statistically significant (see Appendix A), a simple categorical variable cannot fully explain _why_ there is a difference.
+While the difference between the average mpg for the transmission types is statistically significant with a p-value of 0.0013736, a simple categorical variable cannot fully explain _why_ there is a difference.
 We have to explore other variables that can help explain why.

-There are several candidates to choose from, including weight, number of cylinders, horsepower, displacement, and number of carburetors (see Appendix B).
+There are several candidates to choose from, including weight, number of cylinders, horsepower, displacement, and number of carburetors (see Appendix A).
 Several of these variables have something in common: the size and power of the engine.

 ## Fitting a Model

 Displacement is [defined](http://askcars.com/2008/07/what-does-engin.html) as the volume of an engine's cylinders, generally an indicator of the engine's size and power.
 The displacement variable not only correlates with the weight of a car (0.8879799), but also shares a correlation with the number of cylinders (0.9020329) and horsepower (0.7909486).
 For this reason I chose to fit a model using displacement to explain the advantage manual cars appear to have over automatic transmissions.

-A residual analysis (see Appendix C) shows that the fit is an appropriate model and the equal variability and normality assumptions have not been violated.
+A residual analysis (see Appendix B) shows that the fit is an appropriate model and the equal variability and normality assumptions have not been violated.

 As the coefficients below show, with significance, for each increase in displacement by one cubic inch, there's a decrease in mpg by 0.028 and 0.059 for automatic and manual transmissions respectively.